 Opera House management reserves the right to remove any patron creating a disturbance.

+Photography and recording of any sort is not allowed during the performance.
 No cameras or tape recorders are permitted in the Opera House.
 Equipment must be checked in the coat-check room.

 Smoking is not permitted in the Opera House.
 Patrons may smoke on the outdoor Loggia located on the Grand Tier level.